Bulgaria, as a holiday destination, is a real hidden gem. Here is a list of the best things to do in Bulgaria suitable for everyone!

 In it, you will find long stretches of primarily empty beaches, beautiful and well-maintained seafront parks, and very affordable accommodation options for the budget-conscious traveler.
 It is a perfect place for an extended diving holiday.

 There are also four lakes outside the city, which bird enthusiasts flock to.
 Additionally, Burgas is also a great base from which to visit other Bulgaria tourist attractions like Sozopol and Nessebar.

-Although there are currently more than 4,500 known caves in the country, only a few caves in Bulgaria are open and accessible for tourists.
-About a fifth of Bulgaria’s surface area consists of karst, a type of rock that’s easily dissolved and shaped by water.
+Although there are currently more than 4,500 known caves in the country, only a few caves in Bulgaria are open and accessible to tourists.
+About a fifth of Bulgaria’s surface area consists of karst, rock formations that are easily dissolved and shaped by water.

-This is why there are such huge subterranean halls, passageways, and tunnels in this Balkan country.
+This is why this Balkan country has such huge subterranean halls, passageways, and tunnels.

 The vast majority of Bulgarian caves are the exclusive playground of experienced speleologists and rock climbers.
 However, those that are managed and can be visited include some of the top natural attractions in Bulgaria.